sgmurphy/wordpress-plugins/link-whisper/readme.txt

 15. [Premium] The URL Changer allows you to update old links to point to new URLs.

 == Changelog ==
+= 0.7.4 =
+* [NEW FEATURE] Adding support for YooTheme builder content!
+* [IMPROVEMENT] Automatically updating inbound internal link stats for posts when a post that was linking to them is deleted.
+* [IMPROVEMENT] Improving the screen option saving to avoid server blocks.
+* [IMPROVEMENT] Making the search on the Internal Links Report always diacritic and accent insensitive.
+* [IMPROVEMENT] Improving Internal Links Report's abilty to handle database tables with differing collations.
+(If the category and post tables had different collations, the Internal Links Report wouldn't be able to list any results and would show the "No Items Found" message.)
+* [IMPROVEMENT] Improving the post searching to speed up the suggestion process!
+* [BUGFIX] Fixing error notice when loading editing posts with no suggestions.

 = 0.7.3 =
 * [IMPROVEMENT] Expanding the Spanish ignore word list to remove more common words from Suggestions.
 (To use the new words, switch to a different language like `English` in the Link Whisper Settings and save.
 Then once the page reloads, switch back to Spanish and save the settings again.)
 * [BUGFIX] Fixing "Unknown column" error when running a Link Scan.